-- 4.16 The Council's DPE contract covers multiple services across the parking and traffic regulation service area and impacts directly on service delivery.
-A summary of all of the elements included as part of the Specification is included as Appendix 2. - 4.17 Rather than specify how the required services are to be delivered, the Council's Specification takes an output-based approach, detailing the key outcomes that must be achieved by Service Providers for each of the defined services.
-This would include the provision of key enforcement services, such as the enforcement of main traffic routes and schools at the appropriate times and the ability to react to quickly to requests for enforcement. - 4.18 The BPA Model Contract requires the Service Providers who bid to provide a detailed Contract Plan as part of their tender submission.
-This Contract Plan outlines how Service Providers propose to deliver each service and details the equipment, materials and resources that they will need to deliver all of the Council's required outcomes. - 4.19 To take the specific example of car pound services (in addition to the set requirements for daily vehicle removals) such as operating times and health and safety obligations, the Specification requires the Service Provider to provide detail within their Contract Plan on how they propose to deal with vehicles obstructing the Tram tracks in a timely manner. - 4.20 The Specification also asks prospective Service Providers to outline how they might incorporate devolved powers from the Driver and Vehicle Licensing Agency (DVLA) into the car pound services in Edinburgh, allowing for the removal of untaxed vehicles, whilst also maintaining a responsive and efficient DPE vehicle removal service across the city. - 4.21 This output-based approach to the specification not only outlines what is required by the Council, but also puts the onus on Service Providers to consider how they can provide the required services in the most cost effective and efficient manner, allowing them to propose their own solutions and innovations for future service delivery where appropriate.
+- 4.17 The Council's DPE contract covers multiple services across the parking and traffic regulation service area and impacts directly on service delivery.
+A summary of all of the elements included as part of the Specification is included as Appendix 2. - 4.18 Rather than specify how the required services are to be delivered, the Council's Specification takes an output-based approach, detailing the key outcomes that must be achieved by Service Providers for each of the defined services.
+This would include the provision of key enforcement services, such as the enforcement of main traffic routes and schools at the appropriate times and the ability to react to quickly to requests for enforcement. - 4.19 The BPA Model Contract requires the Service Providers who bid to provide a detailed Contract Plan as part of their tender submission.
+This Contract Plan outlines how Service Providers propose to deliver each service and details the equipment, materials and resources that they will need to deliver all of the Council's required outcomes. - 4.20 To take the specific example of car pound services (in addition to the set requirements for daily vehicle removals) such as operating times and health and safety obligations, the Specification requires the Service Provider to provide detail Transport and Environment Committee 7 March 2024 Page 6 of 16